how to be – and stay – creative

 - Doodle, sketch and draw.
 Color outside the lines!
 Get messy!

 Physically writing things down can be therapeutic.
-And studies have shown that when words are manually penned (as opposed to entered on a digital device), they are retained longer.
+Studies have shown that when words are manually penned (as opposed to entered on a digital device), they are retained longer.

 - Keep a notepad or journal and a writing utensil with you at all times.
 Leave them at your bedside, on your desk or in your purse or backpack.